Why you don’t need a non executive director or NED

 If you’re tempted to bring in a non-executive director into your business, it would be a good idea to get some proper advice before taking this big step.
 Especially if that deal involves giving them equity.

 If you’d like to talk this through, you can book a one-off session with me specifically to talk about whether to appoint a non-exec, and really think through the advantages and disadvantages.
-We can talk on Skype, or in my office in Brighton, UK and think this through.

-Using a business mentor instead of a non executive director
+Using a business mentor instead of a non-executive director

 Here’s how my business coaching works, check it out and see if this is really what you need instead of a non-executive director.